GMT 0

 Striker is one of the hardest positions to play in soccer

-Faced with the imposition of strong centre-backs and decisive defenders, strikers must develop the skills to move and react quickly to create scoring opportunities.
-When the opportunity comes, they must show alertness and calmness, especially in situations imposed by the opponent.
+Faced with the challenge of strong center-backs and decisive defenders, strikers must develop the skills to move and react quickly to create scoring opportunities.
+When the opportunity arises, they must show alertness and composure, especially in situations created by the opponent.

-Not only that, strikers need to possess excellent personal technique and high tactical thinking to take advantage of every possible opportunity.
-In addition to scoring goals, strikers must also be able to work as a team and help the team develop a more effective attacking style of play.
+Furthermore, strikers need to possess excellent technical skills and high tactical awareness to take advantage of every possible opportunity.
+In addition to scoring goals, strikers must also be able to work as a team and help develop a more effective attacking style of play.

 3. Central attacking midfielder